Miss Universe Iceland 2016

 The Miss Universe Iceland 2016 pageant was held on September 12, 2016.
 This year only 30 candidates were competing for the national crown.
 Each delegate represents a region or a city of the country.
 The chosen winner was Hildur Maria Leifsdóttir, she represented Iceland at the Miss Universe 2016 but did not place.
-The winner of best national costume, the costume will be used in Miss Universe 2016.
+The winner of best national costume, the costume used at Miss Universe 2016.